stungeye/Applied-Math-For-Games-1/docs/dynamic-content-with-ajax/dynamic-content-with-ajax.md

 # Dynamic Content with AJAX
 {: .no_toc }

-Up to this point in the course all of our code has be PHP run on a web server.
-In this module we'll explore a client-side Javascript technique called AJAX that allows us to make our websites more dynamic and app-like by fetching data directly from the server.
+In this module we'll explore a client-side Javascript technique called AJAX that allows us to make our applications more dynamic by fetching data directly from an URL or an API.

 ## Table of Contents
 {: .no_toc }